Yusuf/Cat Stevens on his new album, dreams of a Green Day collab, and the Glasto legend's slot

 “‘Pagan Run’ took me back to that very confused moment in my life.
 It’s a great rock song, so you’ve got two things to listen to: the words, and I think it’s musically one of the best rock songs I’ve made.”

 In 1977 you converted to Islam, changing your name to Yusuf Islam and quitting the music industry in 1979 before gradually returning in the 2000s.
-Do you wish you’d had it easier at that point, or are you glad you went through that dark time to get to where you are now?
+Do you wish you’d had it easier before finding your faith, or are you glad you went through that dark time to get to where you are now?

 “I’ve never wished to change anything, as it’s how you learn and progress.
 Every problem is an opportunity got get a little higher on the ladder.
 I’ve always motivated to go forward and do things better.”